chettrick/stm32cubef4/Projects/STM32F401-Discovery/Examples/GPIO/GPIO_EXTI/readme.txt

 This example shows how to configure external interrupt lines.
 In this example, 1 EXTI lines (EXTI Line0) is configured  to generate an interrupt on each rising and falling edge, respectively.
-In the interrupt routine a led connected to a specific GPIO pin is toggled.
+In the interrupt routine a LED connected to a specific GPIO pin is toggled.

 In this example:
     - EXTI Line0 is connected to PA0 pin